juan-beranza-26/PROYECTO2/coins/overview-eth/guide-or-recover-ethereum-validator-mnemonic-seed.md

 ---
-description: >-
+descripción: >-
-  How to recover an ethereum validator's 24 word secret recovery phrase with seedrecovery.py by btcrecover.
+  Cómo recuperar la frase de recuperación secreta de 24 palabras de un validador de ethereum con seedrecovery.py por btcrecover.
 ---

-# 🔎 Guide | Recover Ethereum Validator Mnemonic Seed
+# 🔎 Guía | Recuperar la semilla mnemotécnica del validador de Ethereum

-## :question:Who is the guide for, what's involved, when do I need this?
+## :pregunta:¿Para quién es la guía, qué implica y cuándo la necesito?

 * :people\_hugging: **WHO**: If you are an Ethereum validator experiencing errors due to a problematic secret recovery phrase or mnemonic, this guide can help you fix the majority of common errors.
 * :chains: **WHAT**: Using [btcrecover's](https://github.com/3rdIteration/btcrecover) Seedrecover.py can fix the majorty of simple "invalid mnemonic" or "invalid seed" type errors.
 This commonly occurs when you have a valid seed backup that simply has a typo in it or missing word(s).